FC Cologne 1-0 Arsenal

 Frederik Sörensen (1.
 FC Köln) wins a free kick in the defensive half.

 Attempt saved.
-Reiss Nelson (Arsenal) right footed shot from the left side of the box is saved in the top left corner.
+Reiss Nelson (Arsenal) right footed shot from the centre of the box is saved in the top left corner.
 Assisted by Jack Wilshere.

 Booking